Covaxin booster can neutralize Omicron and Delta variants of COVID-19: Bharat Biotech

-"More than 90% of all individuals boosted with Covaxin showed neutralizing antibodies," the company said in a statement.
+A study conducted at Emory University demonstrated that subjects who received a booster dose of Covaxin (BBV152) six months after getting a primary two-dose series have witnessed neutralising of the SARS-CoV-2 Omicron and Delta variants, the vaccine major said in a statement.

-Last week, the trials had indicated that its vaccine Covaxin is safe for booster dosage against COVID-19.
+Last week, Bharat Biotech had said that Covaxin is safe for booster dosage against COVID-19.
 The company also said that no paracetamol or painkiller is recommended after being vaccinated with Covaxin,

 (Edited by : Aditi Gautam)